Unexpected win has UConn fans downing hot sauce for charity

 “It just caught on.
 I can’t tell you how surprised and grateful we are,” Solomon said.
 “UConn fans are the craziest, most passionate fans, and now we’ve found out they are also the most generous.”

-On Wednesday, less than two days into the challenge, the Husky Project already had been tagged in numerous videos and collected more than $7,000, with a goal of getting to $10,000 by Thursday.
+On Wednesday, less than two days into the challenge, the Husky Project already had been tagged in numerous videos and collected almost $10,000.

 “It’s already become a thing,” said Chris Licata, a 37-year-old graduate who is on the hook to down a cocktail of several sauces just before the tip of UConn’s next game, which is scheduled for Monday against St. John’s.
 “I never really expected to take a shot, but I told them if they reached $3,000 I’d do it.
 They blew right past that.”

+Toscano acknowledges he’s not thrilled by the taste test part of the deal.
+But said it signifies something bigger — the revival of UConn basketball after NCAA issues and conference realignment that left the school in the American Athletic Conference for seven years before this season’s return to the Big East.

+“People lost their mojo and I think this shows it is coming back,” he said.

-Organizers have reached out to men’s basketball coach Dan Hurley and women’s coach Geno Auriemma, in hopes they might get involved, either by supporting the challenge or actually drinking some hot sauce.
+Organizers of the challenge have reached out to Hurley and women’s coach Geno Auriemma, in hopes they might get involved, either by supporting the challenge or actually drinking some hot sauce.

 Neither had responded those messages or messages left by The Associated Press on Wednesday.